zramsay/eris-cli/docs/tutorials/getting-started.md

     You can also see your `genesis.json` at `http://localhost:46657/genesis`.
 Note: replace `localhost` with the output of `docker-machine ip eris` if on OSX or Windows.
 See our [docker-machine tutorial](/docs/documentation/cli/latest/examples/using_docker_machine_with_eris/) for more information.

 [^4]: If the account you are trying to use has not been registered in the `genesis.json` (or, latterly, has not been given the appropriate [permissions](/docs/documentation/db/) via permission transactions) and been given the appropriate permissions, then it will not be able to perform the actions it needs to in order to deploy and test the contract.
-The easiest thing to do at this point is to [update your genesis.json](/docs/documentation/cm/latest/examples/genesis_updating/).
+Either make a new chain or update your `genesis.json`.

     Once you have the following sorted: